-Defining Substance Abuse & its Difference from Addiction.
-Sex and Gender Differences in Substance Abuse and its Link to Mental Health
+Defining Substance Abuse, Differences from Addiction.
+Gender Differences in Substance Abuse Treatment & Link to Mental Health Disorders

 What is Substance Abuse?

 Substance abuse refers to excessive use of a drug in a way that is harmful to self, society, or both .
 This definition includes both psychological dependence and physical dependence.
 Psychological dependence leads to a state of extreme need to continue using drugs in the absence of physical dependence.
 Physical dependence is caused by continued drug use that leads to withdrawal symptoms when the drug is discontinued.
 By these definitions, alcohol is a drug that can cause both psychological and physical dependence.
 In the United States, 5 to 10% of the adult population is said to have a drinking problem; about 600,000 persons are addicted to heroin, and an estimated 25 million Americans have at least tried marijuana.

 What’s the Difference Between Substance Abuse and Addiction?